OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 ## Android Cryptographic APIs

+### Overview

 In the chapter "[Cryptography for Mobile Apps](0x04g-Testing-Cryptography.md)", we introduced general cryptography best practices and described typical flaws that can occur when cryptography is used incorrectly in mobile apps.
 In this chapter, we'll go into more detail on Android's cryptography APIs.
 We'll show how to identify uses of those APIs in the source code and how to interpret the configuration.
 When reviewing code, make sure to compare the cryptographic parameters used with the current best practices linked from this guide.

-### Testing the Configuration of Cryptographic Standard Algorithms (MSTG-CRYPTO-2, MSTG-CRYPTO-3 and MSTG-CRYPTO-4)

-#### Overview

 Android cryptography APIs are based on the Java Cryptography Architecture (JCA).
 JCA separates the interfaces and implementation, making it possible to include several [security providers](https://developer.android.com/reference/java/security/Provider.html "Android Security Providers") that can implement sets of cryptographic algorithms.
 Most of the JCA interfaces and classes are defined in the `java.security.*` and `javax.crypto.*` packages.
 In addition, there are Android specific packages `android.security.*` and `android.security.keystore.*`.

+#### Recommendation

+The following list of recommendations should be considered during app examination:

+- You should ensure that the best practices outlined in the "[Cryptography for Mobile Apps](0x04g-Testing-Cryptography.md)" chapter are followed.
+- You should ensure that provider has the latest updates - [Updating security provider](https://developer.android.com/training/articles/security-gms-provider "Updating security provider").
+- You should stop specifying a provider and use the default implementation (AndroidOpenSSL).
+- You should stop using Crypto provider as it is depracated.
+- You should specify a provider only with the Android Keystore system.
+- You should stop using Password-based encryption ciphers without IV.

+#### Provider

+Android relies on `provider` to implement Java Security services.
+That is crucial to ensure secure network communications and secure other functionallities which depend on cryptography.

 The list of providers included in Android varies between versions of Android and the OEM-specific builds.
 Some provider implementations in older versions are now known to be less secure or vulnerable.
 Thus, Android applications should not only choose the correct algorithms and provide good configuration, in some cases they should also pay attention to the strength of the implementations in the legacy providers.

-You can list the set of existing providers as follows:
+You can list the set of existing providers using following code:

 ```java
 StringBuilder builder = new StringBuilder();